 - Please arrive at least 15 minutes prior to your tee times.

 Golfers are required to dress in proper golf attire.
 Improper attire includes denim jeans, cut offs, tee shirts, tank tops and hard spike shoes.
 This is not a complete list – please direct questions regarding proper golf attire to the Pro Shop Staff.
 It is the responsibility of each guest to ensure that they are aware of and adhere to Tsawwassen Springs dress code.
 Please be advised that service or privileges may be denied unless appropriately attired.

 The Club’s Dress Code is intended to maintain an atmosphere consistent with the tradition of golf.
 All golfers and visitors are expected to wear appropriate attire at all times while on the property.

-Men – Collared shirts, mock turtlenecks, slacks, or tailored golf shorts of appropriate length must be worn.
+Men: Collared shirts, mock turtlenecks, slacks, or tailored golf shorts of appropriate length must be worn.
 Men’s shirttails should be tucked in at all times.

-Women – Collarless shirts with sleeves or sleeveless shirts with a collar, slacks, Capri pants, golf shorts or skirts of appropriate length must be worn.
+Women: Collarless shirts with sleeves or sleeveless shirts with a collar, slacks, capri pants, golf shorts or skirts of appropriate length must be worn.